BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_PostProcesses.md

 You have several options available:
 * colorGradingTexture: Used to provide a color grading texture applied on your scene.
 Demo: https://www.babylonjs-playground.com/#J9H084
 * colorCurves: Used to provide several properties to change colors.
 More [details here](http://doc.babylonjs.com/overviews/physically_based_rendering_master#color-curves).
-Demo: https://www.babylonjs-playground.com/#J9H084#1
+Demo: https://www.babylonjs-playground.com/#J9H084#12
-* cameraContrast: Used to change the contrast.
-Demo: https://www.babylonjs-playground.com/#J9H084#2
+* contrast: 1.0 by default.
+Used to change the contrast.
+Demo: https://www.babylonjs-playground.com/#J9H084#9
-* cameraExposureValue: Used to change the exposure of the image.
-Demo: https://www.babylonjs-playground.com/#J9H084#3
+* exposure: 1.0 by default.
+Used to change the exposure of the image.
+Demo: https://www.babylonjs-playground.com/#J9H084#10

 You can also use this postprocess to enable a vignette effect.
 The vignette is positioned thanks to the following parameters:
 * vignetteStretch: 0 by default